obfuscar/docs/support/faq.rst

 skip such assemblies in obfuscation process (as usually they are already obfuscated).

+However, if you are obfuscating a .NET Core project, make sure your config file points to the right assemblies (``*.dll``), not the native executable added by .NET CLI (``*.exe``).
+Please use a tool like ILSpy to verify if a file is .NET managed or native.

 How to troubleshoot ResolutionException or AssemblyResolutionException?
 -----------------------------------------------------------------------
 Typical exceptions might look like below,